 - Czech Republic

-#2) If you have felt mostly safe in the United States your whole life, you’ll probably feel safe in about 72 other countries that rank higher on the safety index than the United States, such as: Singapore, Georgia, Malta, Spain, Belgium, Italy, and Chile. *Ironically, America ranks higher than China when it comes to income inequality, too.
+#2) If you have felt mostly safe in the United States your whole life, you’ll probably feel safe in about 72 other countries that rank higher on the safety index than the United States, such as Singapore, Georgia, Malta, Spain, Belgium, Italy, and Chile. *Ironically, America ranks higher than China when it comes to income inequality, too.

 #3) Understand that you are soooooo UNLIKELY to be harmed in a terrorist attack abroad.
 Barring the not-so-smart trips to war-torn regions like Syria, the likelihood of you being involved in a terrorist attack is just really, really low.
 Wendy Perrin has a great article on this.
-As a matter of fact, Americans are more likely to win a lottery jackpot than be killed by a foreign terrorist.
+As a matter of fact, Americans are more likely to win a lottery jackpot than being killed by a foreign terrorist.

 #4) There are many ways to travel smart, limiting your risk for harm.